James-Leslie/president-speech-classifier/text-mining/README.md

 This section of the assignment covered the descriptive analysis of the text in the presidential speeches.

-The folder contains the following files
+The folder contains the following files:

 * ### `text_analytics.Rmd`